HughP/MLKA-Bash-data/README.md

 There are three related repositories:
 * The MLKA project
 	* https://github.com/HughP/MLKA
-* MLKA-Data which is a set of test data for testing and building this script.
+* MLKA-Test-Data which is a set of test data for testing and building this script.
 	* https://github.com/HughP/MLKA-Test-Data
 * Keyboard-File-Types which is simply a data array of various types of keyboard layout file types.
 	* https://github.com/HughP/Keyboard-File-Types